lethargilistic/blog/0018-the-academic-bates-motel.md

 benefit and not their own.
 Now, I ask you, do the birds sing just because they believe a human, christened with intelligence, will be there to score it with an alphabet that skips 'E' just to make sure the prisoners and guests will know they've truly Failed?
 When I was in school, the wardens made a big deal about also dropping 'D' because it was a redundant non-passing score.
-Once dedicated to this system of scoring, it seems like the wardens thought making the sorting system more efficient was a more salient goal than measuring more granular levels of student's actual learning.
+Once dedicated to this system of scoring, it seems like the wardens thought making the sorting system more efficient was a more salient goal than measuring granular levels of student's actual learning.
 It is the same with plagiarism norms.

 When I naively presume that the purpose of academic writing is to inform and pursude the public about things of importance, I am told that those are two nice goals, but that they must be balanced within the confines of the tenure system that values "originality."
 This is a ginned up way of saying that the academic's benefit to the public is not important when compared to the tenure committee's self-imposed interest in advocating against plagiarism.
 The system is its own justification.
 The importance of what prisoners and guests and slaves accomplish is diminished to imperceptibility, then the hosts are judged solely by their fidelity to the system.
 Students' work is read once and is destined for the trash and, likewise, the professor is reduced to a list of "original" papers the tenure committee has never read at all.

 We go to school to learn how to learn and become better citizens.
 We are encouraged to question everything about society and the universe except extra-legal property rights important to academics with absurdly complete control over our intellectual development from the